hippopenny/hippopenny.github.io/_pages/home.md

   - image_path: /assets/images/grand-theft-bank/banner.png
   # /assets/images/skellyrun/mkthalloween.png
-    alt: "grand theft bank at hippopenny"
+    alt: "GTA at hippopenny"
     title: "Grand Theft Bank: Race, Steal, and Escape in Endless Excitement"
-    excerpt: "Gear up for the ultimate adrenaline rush in 'Grand Theft Bank'!
+    excerpt: "Want an escape from GTA, here is GTB.
+Sure thing there must be grand theft.
+Gear up for the ultimate adrenaline rush in 'Grand Theft Bank'!
 Race through city streets, outsmart the police and master grand theft genre.
-Control the stolen bank safe, transform it into a powerful weapon and experience fast, furious car racing like never before.
-Get ready for high-speed thrills, daring getaways and leave an unforgettable mark in the world of grand theft excitement!"
+Control the stolen bank safe, transform it into a powerful weapon and experience fast, furious car racing like never before."
     url:  /grand-theft-bank/
+    btn_class: "btn--primary"
+    btn_label: "Learn more"

+  - image_path: /assets/images/15-12-23-GTA/ava.jpg
+    alt: "GTA"
+    title: "Enhanced Visuals and Fixes: GTA Trilogy's Definitive Edition Shines on Mobile"
+    excerpt: "People are talking about GTA on Netflix.
+Grand Theft Auto: The Trilogy – The Definitive Edition are causing a stir among fans.
+Players exploring the reimagined worlds of GTA III, Vice City, and San Andreas on iOS and Android are delighted to find improved visual settings that closely resemble the original"

+    url: "/gta/"
+    btn_class: "btn--primary"
+    btn_label: "Learn more"

+  - image_path: /assets/images/timetwin/4.1.png
+    alt: "timetwin at hippopenny"
+    title: "Unlock the Secrets of Time Twin"
+    excerpt: "Time Twin: A Journey Through Time and Collaborate With Yourself!
+Have you ever thought about what it's like to work with your past-self to open dream doors?
+My challenge for you: remember your way through dream 20."
+    url:  /timetwin/
     btn_class: "btn--primary"
     btn_label: "Learn more"

   - image_path: /assets/images/skellyrun/christmas11.png
   # /assets/images/skellyrun/mkthalloween.png